wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 ## Restart

 By default, the device will automatically attempt to restart outside of active hours when the user is away.
+Active hours are defined as when the device is in use by a user.
 However, the following Group Policy controls are available:

 - **GP: Specify active hours range for auto-restarts.**
 - **GP: Turn off auto-restart for updates during active hours.**